Szózat

-The Szózat (/hu/; in English: "The Appeal") is a Hungarian patriotic song.
-De facto, it is regarded as "the second national anthem" of Hungary, beside the Himnusz, which is a constitutionally defined state symbol.
+"Szózat" (Note: /hu/) (English: "The Appeal") is a Hungarian patriotic song.
+De facto, it is regarded as "the second national anthem" of Hungary, beside "Himnusz", which is a constitutionally defined state symbol.

-The lyrics were written in 1836 by Mihály Vörösmarty and set to music in 1840 by Béni Egressy for the award of András Bartay, head of the National Theatre.
-It was first performed in the National Theatre on 10th May 1843.
-There was a fierce debate in the era whether the Szózat or the Himnusz was supposed to be the anthem of the country.
+The lyrics were written in 1836 by Mihály Vörösmarty and set to music in 1840 by Béni Egressy for an award offered by András Bartay, head of the National Theatre.
+It was first performed in the National Theatre on 10 May 1843.
+There was a fierce debate at the time whether "Szózat" or "Himnusz" was supposed to be the anthem of the country.

-Comparison to Himnusz
+Comparison to "Himnusz"

 The title of Vörösmarty's work defines the situation: it is a speech, oration of a raconteur (the poet) to the Hungarian people.
-Although the Szózat of Vörösmarty touches similar thoughts as the poems of Ferenc Kölcsey, even as continuing his train of thought, its intonation is entirely different.
-Himnusz (Hymn) is a prayer, but Szózat acts rather like a speech, addressing the listener/reader by the narrator in the role of an orator.
-Furthermore, as a prayer, Himnusz becomes almost a begging for the last verse, while Szózat is much more uplifting, unfaltering, inspiring for patriotism and loyalty.
-However, it also reckons with the concerns of Himnusz, sees the death of the nation as a possibility: 'Or it will come, if it must come, The glorious death'.
-At the same time it finds possible the coming of a better era: 'There yet shall come … that better, fairer day'.
+Although Vörösmarty's "Szózat" touches similar thoughts as Ferenc Kölcsey's "Himnusz", even as continuing his train of thought, its intonation is entirely different.
+"Himnusz" (Hymn) is a prayer, but "Szózat" acts rather like a speech, addressing the listener/reader by the narrator in the role of an orator.
+Furthermore, as a prayer, "Himnusz" becomes almost a begging for the last verse, while "Szózat" is much more uplifting, unfaltering, inspiring for patriotism and loyalty.
+However, it also reckons with the concerns of "Himnusz", sees the death of the nation as a possibility: "Or it will come, if it must come, The glorious death".
+At the same time it finds possible the coming of a better era: "There yet shall come ... that better, fairer day".
 The poem deals with the past in three, with the future in six verses.